A New Cooperative Framework for Parallel Trajectory-Based Metaheuristics: Parallel Elite Biased Framework

 \subsection{Pseudocode}

-In summary, the procedure of each process in the proposed parallel framework is shown in Algorithm \ref{alg:parallel_framework}.
+The procedure of each process in the PEB framework is shown in Algorithm \ref{alg:parallel_framework}.
 In Algorithm \ref{alg:parallel_framework}, the \emph{TryToReceive} procedure always prepares to update the set $S_r$ if it receives new solutions from some neighbors.
-At the pre-defined time points (e.g. once in a while), the \emph{SelectBestSolution} procedure selects the best one of the set $S_r \cup \{s_{hb}\}$ as $s_e$, and the \emph{SendToNeighbors} procedure sends $s_{hb}$ to all neighbors if $s_{hb}$ has changed since the previous sending.
-In the main procedure, i.e., the \emph{EliteBiasedSearch} procedure, the original search procedure of the trajectory-based metaheuristic is combined with the elite-biased method.
-Through this setting, the process continues searching from its current solution $s$, but the search direction is attracted by the elite solution $s_e$.
+At the pre-defined time points (e.g. a given number of iterations), the \emph{SelectBestSolution} procedure selects the best one of the set $S_r \cup \{s_{hb}\}$ as $s_e$, and the \emph{SendToNeighbors} procedure sends $s_{hb}$ to all neighbors if $s_{hb}$ has changed since the previous sending.
+The \emph{EliteBiasedSearch} procedure denotes the combination of the elite biased concept and the original search procedure of a given trajectory-based metaheuristic.
+The details of the EliteBiasedSearch procedure are decided by users and depend on the mechanism of the metaheuristic users want to parallelize.
+For example, in PEBTS~\cite{shi2017parallel}, the EliteBiasedSearch procedure is a TS procedure which is influenced by the recorded elite solution $s_e$.
+In this paper, we propose PEBGLS and its EliteBiasedSearch procedure is a GLS procedure which is presented in Section~\ref{sec:PEBGLS}.

-This parallel framework can be applied to many trajectory-based metaheuristics.
-In the following of this paper, we use GLS to illustrate the application of our proposed parallel framework.
-GLS is a trajectory-based metaheuristic which has been successfully applied to many optimization problems~\cite{bai2012tabu,alhindi2013moea,shaghaghi2013guided,cramer2015optimising}.
-For the parallel variant of GLS, Tairan and Zhang~\cite{tairan2011p} proposed an enhanced GLS algorithm called P-GLS-II.
-However Tairan first transforms GLS into a population-based metaheuristics, then run it in a parallel way.
-To our best knowledge, there is no parallel trajectory-based variant of GLS.
-Following the proposed parallel framework, we design a parallel variant of GLS, which is called Parallel Elite Biased GLS (PEBGLS).
-We use the symmetric TSP as the test problem to investigate the performance of PEBGLS.
-Our objective is not to obtain the best parallel metaheuristic for the TSP, but to illustrate the effectiveness of our parallel framework by showing the efficiency of PEBGLS.